jmalicki/hoi4-build-solver/src/hoi4_mdp_core/README.md

 High-performance A* solver core for the HOI4 build-planning MDP, exposed to Python via PyO3.

 - State/action/cost and heuristic definitions follow `docs/MODELING.md` in the repo root.
-- Python CLI and I/O live in the `mdp_solver` package; this crate provides only the solver.
+- Python CLI and I/O live in the `src/py` package; this crate provides only the solver.

 ## Build and develop